Imagine… the kids have gone to school and you have a couple of hours to yourself.

 Then even if it goes wrong, you need a place you can come to ask questions.

 We provide this in The Raw Chocolatier.
-You’ll be able to ask questions in each of the lessons, or you can share in the Facebook Group to get help from your fellow students, some of which are now professional chocolate makers, selling their own chocolates.
+You’ll be able to ask questions in each of the lessons and get help from your fellow students, some of which are now professional chocolate makers, selling their own chocolates.

 Is it even possible to make high quality raw chocolate at home?